sjpsean/sjpsean.github.io/_posts/2022-01-02-How-to-start-Github-Blog.md

 As you can see in this [video](https://youtu.be/2MsN8gpT6jY), your Github Page is just a website using a repository in your account as a server.
 We can maintain our website using the same tools we used in Github.
-And for those who don't want to build the whole website on their own, Github provided Jekyll themes so that we can only focus on what to write rather than how.
+And for those who don't want to build the whole website on their own, Github provides Jekyll themes so that we can only focus on what to write rather than how.
 <br>
 <br>
 ### How to use Jekyll to set up my own blog on Github.
-Instead of starting from the ground, use Jekyll to build simple and good looking blog.
+Instead of starting from the ground, use Jekyll to build a simple good looking blog.

 - **Go to [https://jekyllthemes.io/](https://jekyllthemes.io/) and pick a theme you want.**